allseenn/seminar2/README.md

 ## 5 GitHub Web
 On GitHub with web browser made main branch from win.
-And will try to merge others to it, if possible ))
+And will try to merge others to it, if possible )) Seccefuly changed default branch from win to main in Settings - Branches